adithyahosapate/Network_Compression/README.md

 ## Weights

-Weights can be downloaded from (http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/bvlc_alexnet.npy)
+Weights can be downloaded from [this link](http://www.cs.toronto.edu/~guerzhoy/tf_alexnet/bvlc_alexnet.npy)

 ## Credits

-Credits go to guerzh for the pretrained Alexnet model
+Credits go to [guerzh](https://github.com/guerzh) for the pretrained Alexnet model